John Hughes

 Life

-1865-1941; Dublin-born sculptor; ed.
-Dublin Metropolitan Museum, and appt.
-Professor of Sculpture to 1902, living thereafter in London and Paris; author of Queen Victoria - with plaque reading, ‘Victoria, Queen of the United Kingdom of Great Britain and Ireland, Empress of India, erected by her Irish subjects’ - commissioned for Leinster House, Dublin, 1903, unveiled by Lord Aberdeen Feb.
-1908, later removed to Royal Kilmainham Hosp. in 1948, and finally given to the Australian Govt. in 1987, where it was adopted as centre-piece in a Sydney urban conservation scheme, 1991; some supporting bronzes, incl. a dying Irish soldier [in the Boer War] overlooked by Erin, installed in the roof-garden of Dublin Castle Conference Centre, 1990; he was involved in ornamentation of Loughrea Cathedral and made altar reliefs for Queen’s College, Cork, 1916; also sculpted W. E. Gladstone Memorial figure, intended for the Phoenix Park, but installed instead at Hawarden in 1925.
+author of Queen Victoria - with plaque reading, ‘Victoria, Queen of the United Kingdom of Great Britain and Ireland, Empress of India, erected by her Irish subjects’ - commissioned for Leinster House, premises of the Royal Dublin Society, at her death in 1903; moved to Paris to conduct the work, which was unveiled by Lord Aberdeen in Feb.
+1908 but later removed to Royal Kilmainham Hospital in 1948; subsequently accepted by the Australian Govt. in 1987, and adopted as centre-piece of an urban conservation scheme in Sydne, 1991; some supporting bronzes, incl. a dying Irish soldier [in the Boer War] overlooked by Erin, installed in the roof-garden of Dublin Castle Conference Centre, 1990; and made altar reliefs for Queen’s College, Cork, 1916; also sculpted a W. E. Gladstone Memorial figure, commissioned in 1909 and intended for the Phoenix Park, but vetoed by the Dublin Corportaion in 1919 and ultimately installed instead at Hawarden in 1925; founding-member of Royal Society of British Sculptors, he later resigned when work dried up; lived in Florence, with a sister, 1920-26; moved to Paris, and later settled in Nice, where he died, 6 June 1941; his remains were dispersed in the public ossory after the statutary five years.
+RIA/DIB

 Criticism